City of Savannah rolls out fleet of electric vehicles

 “We don’t have fuel costs the same way, you know,” Deffley said.
 “We’re changing wiper blades, we’re filling air in the tires and that’s a lot of maintenance costs on these electric vehicles.
 So that goes down, fuel costs go down, and we’re just being more efficient and there’s no emissions coming out of those tailpipes.”

-No emissions means 100 tons of carbon – about the size of a blue whale – will be spared from the air residents breathe.
+No emissions mean 100 tons of carbon — about the size of a blue whale — will be spared from the air residents breathe.

 Alderman Nick Palumbo, who launched the city’s aluminum to-go cup program last year, said it takes a multi-layered approach to protect the environment.
 He believes it will ultimately make Savannah more resilient.

-“This is all about doing right for our coastal environment and saving taxpayer dollars at the same time,” the District Four Alderman said.
+“This is all about doing right for our coastal environment and saving taxpayer dollars at the same time,” the District 4 alderman said.
 “If we can do this here in Savannah, Georgia, we look forward to sharing this experience with other coastal cities and other cities throughout our state to show how it can be done.”

 The city has 24 charging stations across the city, which are also available for the public’s use.
 Six new charging stations will also be added to the State and Bryan Street parking garages, according to Deffley.